Quantum key distribution over a metropolitan network using an integrated photonics based prototype

+Comparing these \ac{VOA} results with the long-distance fiber measurements reveals the significant impact of chromatic dispersion.
+Despite experiencing \qty{6.6}{\deci\bel} more loss, the \ac{VOA} configuration exhibits a $q_z$ more than $2\times$ lower, demonstrating that chromatic dispersion becomes the dominant performance limitation at longer distances.

-Looking into the trade-off between raw repetition rate (2.5\unit{\giga\hertz} in\cite{Sax:23} and 1.25\unit{\giga\hertz} in this work) and key quality, we observed consistently lower \ac{QBER} values compared to those reported by\cite{Sax:23} for similar attenuation levels.
-Comparing the performance at 30\unit{\deci\bel}, our system achieved a $q_z$ of 1.3\% and an SKR of 1.80 kbps, whereas the system in \cite{Sax:23}, despite doubling our repetition rate, demonstrated a SKR of 2.9 kbps with a significantly higher \ac{QBER} of 3.6\%.
+Looking into the trade-off between raw repetition rate (\qty{2.5}{\giga\hertz} in\cite{Sax:23} and \qty{1.25}{\giga\hertz} in this work) and key quality, we observed consistently lower \ac{QBER} values compared to those reported by\cite{Sax:23} for similar attenuation levels.
+Comparing the performance at \qty{-30}{\deci\bel}, our system achieved a $q_z$ of $1.3\,\%$ and an SKR of 1.80 kbps, whereas the system in \cite{Sax:23}, despite doubling our repetition rate, demonstrated a SKR of 2.9 kbps with a significantly higher \ac{QBER} of $3.6\,\%$.
 This trend of high-quality key extraction continues through higher attenuation levels.
-This demonstrates that for many practical fiber links, optimizing for a low \ac{QBER} floor with a moderate repetition rate is a more effective strategy for secret key extraction than simply increasing pulse frequency.
-This is especially true for systems deployed in short distance links, where detector saturation is already expected.
-Notably, although longer interferometers are generally less stable, our unbalanced MZI remained stable for over 40 min without the use of stabilization loops.
+While several system improvements beyond the clock rate contribute to this performance, the wider qubit time-bins inherently reduce the sensitivity to chromatic dispersion and detector jitter.
+This suggest that for similar systems, optimizing for a low \ac{QBER} floor with a moderate repetition rate can be more effective for secret key extraction than simply increasing the clock rate, particularly for short distance links where detector saturation is expected.